open-contracting/standard-maintenance-scripts/README.md

     make -s ahead

-Prints a repository's branch if it's not `master`:
+Prints a repository's branch if it's not the default branch:

     make -s branch